-1. Resident should review the ACR Appropriateness Criteria.
-Specifically, the criteria for ...

-2. Resident should dress appropriately at work, wearing a name badge at all times.
+- Resident should utilized the ACR Appropriateness Criteria when recommending examinations and instruct others in its use.. - 2.
+Resident should dress appropriately at work, wearing a name badge at all times.
 A white coat should be worn by the resident in Nuclear Medicine when examining or counseling the patient.